🥇 5 Best Oil Filter Bob Is The Oil Guy Of 2021 – Reviewed & Tested

 And that brings us to the filtration efficiency.
 A 98% filtration rate is nothing to scoff at.
 Sure some others in this list have a higher rating, but still, this is pretty good.
 It has a rate of 25 to 30 microns to be exact, in its filtration capacity.

 The thermosetting adhesive seal, on the other hand, is really useful here.
-It fixes the media in its lace so that the filtration is not affected by any movement.
+It fixes the media in its place so that the filtration is not affected by any movement.
 This serves for a clean and consistent oil pumping into the engine.

-High filtration rate
+- High filtration rate.

-Fixed media filter
+- Fixed media filter.

-Regular, consistent supply of clean oil
+- Regular, consistent supply of clean oil.

-Suitable for only diesel engines
+- Suitable for only diesel engines.

-Not really affordable
+- Not really affordable.

 I will begin with the filtration efficiency as that is it’s the most prominent feature.
 It has a truly superior one too at a solid 95%.
 While compared to the other, it might seem low, but considering the range, it is very good.